Can Copyright be Reduced to Privacy?: The gap between algorithmic stability and copyright

 Even when the protected elements of an input content (“expressions” rather than the “ideas”) are impacting an output content, such impact may be legally permissible.
 There are two main categories of lawful uses: de minimis copying and fair use.

-\begin{itemize} \item \textbf{De minimis copying} Copyright law allows de minimis copying of protected expression, namely the coping of an insignificant amount that has no substantial impact on the rights of the copyright owner or their economic value.
-In a similar way, “[w]ords and short phrases, such as names, titles, and slogans, are uncopyrightable.”\cite{works_not_protected}.
-However, de minimis coping of protected expression may be unlawful if it captures the heart of the work \cite{Harper_Row}.
-For example, phrases like “E.T.
+\begin{itemize} \itemsep{-.2em} \item \textbf{De minimis copying} Copyright law allows de minimis copying of protected expression.
+I.e. copying of an insignificant amount that has no substantial impact on the rights of the copyright owner or their economic value.
+Similarly, “[w]ords and short phrases, such as names, titles, and slogans, are uncopyrightable.”\cite{works_not_protected}.
+However, de minimis copying of protected expression may be unlawful if it captures the heart of the work \cite{Harper_Row}.
+E.g. phrases like “E.T.
 Phone Home.” \cite{universal_kamar} \item \textbf{Fair Use} Copyright law also allows copying of protected expression if it qualifies as fair use.
-The U.S. fair use doctrine, as codified in § 107 of the U.S. Copyright Act of 1976, is yet another legal standard to carve out an exception for an otherwise infringing use after weighing a set of four statutory factors.
+The U.S fair use doctrine, as codified in § 107 of the U.S Copyright Act of 1976, is yet another legal standard to carve out an exception for an otherwise infringing use after weighing a set of four statutory factors.
 The four statutory factors are: (1) the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes; (2) the nature of the copyrighted work; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and (4) the effect of the use upon the potential market for or value of the copyrighted work \cite{17_U.S.C.}.